Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ### Attach Script to State

-â€?
-You can attach the script, which use the template provided by this plugin, to the State which need to be customized behavior for controlling other objects, by using variables to control agent nodes and so on.
+â€‹		You can attach the script, which use the template provided by this plugin, to the State which need to be customized behavior for controlling other objects, by using variables to control agent nodes and so on.

-+ Advantage ï¼šEvery State script controls other objects in itself(except when external signals are connected), so that the function of a single script is clear.
++ Advantage : Every State script controls other objects in itself(except when external signals are connected), so that the function of a single script is clear.
-+ Disadvantage ï¼?
++ Disadvantage :
   + You must call other objects by using a agent variable, instead of controlling directly in those objects, this may annoy you.
 Even though this just a small problem.
   + If your HFSM's function is quite complex, it may create many State scripts, you need to manage these file's name and storage, in order to keep the file structure of your project.

 ### Conclusion

-â€?
-Combining the above two development modes and complement each other may be the best choice, but you should follow these principles:
+â€‹		Combining the above two development modes and complement each other may be the best choice, but you should follow these principles:

 1. The function of State which has higher level should take "Signal Callback" pattern as priority.